Allowable Costs

 • with higher-than-average bus pass costs.

-Additional transportation costs will not normally exceed $551.
-This is the Rent/Mortgage and Utilities component of the living allowance for a Single/Separated/Divorced/Widowed student with No Dependants Paying Rent or Mortgage.
-With documentation, Alberta Student Aid may allow up to:
+Transportation costs will not typically exceed the Rent/Mortgage and Utilities component of the living allowance for a Single/Separated/Divorced/Widowed student with No Dependants Paying Rent or Mortgage.
+However, with documentation, Alberta Student Aid may allow additional transportation costs up to:

 • $0.25 per kilometer traveled, and